There's a good reason why Puerto Rico's popularity as a destination spikes during the winter.

 Bye-bye metro area!
 After breakfast, prepare to embark on a nearly two-hour drive to the northwestern coastal town of Isabela, a favorite weekend getaway among local surfers, snorkelers, and beach lovers.
-The road trip itself features fantastic scenery as you venture west across the northern valleys and then are met with panoramic views of the northern coast's craggy cliffs and miles of deep blue ocean.
+The road trip features fantastic scenery as you venture west across the northern valleys and then are met with panoramic views of the north coast's craggy cliffs and miles of deep blue ocean.

 You'll have plenty of options for places to spend the night.
-For something slightly upscale and beachfront opt for Villa Montaña Beach Resort, a plantation-style hotel with one- to three-bedroom, fully-equipped villas, each with its patio terrace and jacuzzi.
+For something slightly upscale and beachfront, opt for Villa Montaña Beach Resort, a plantation-style hotel with one- to three-bedroom, fully-equipped villas, each with its patio terrace and jacuzzi.
 If you're looking for the height of luxury, then Royal Isabela is your best bet.
 Guests stay in private villas high on a cliff with a dramatic view of the Atlantic Ocean, each with its private pool.
 Royal Isabela is also a paradise for golfers and has access to secluded El Pastillo beach.
-You can always opt for a more private vacation rental like Fusion Beach Villas, a colorful and oceanfront property with a wooded landscaped path that leads you to our own private beach right behind the property and features its own Floral Art and Gift Gallery.
+Of course, you can always opt for a more private vacation rental like Fusion Beach Villas, a colorful and oceanfront property with a wooded path that leads you to our private beach right behind the property and features its own Floral Art and Gift Gallery.

 Day four: Nature walk at Hacienda La Esperanza